 * Click here for rating key

 HopScotch Restaurant Review: Energetic yet comfortable, HopScotch has all the decorative aspects one may expect from a downtown Fullerton joint: exposed brick, rustic wood and clever quotes on the wall.
-What sets it apart, though, is the absurdly massive, wall-length display of spirits behind the bar, which is highlighted by 125 types of whiskeys, bourbons and other brown liquors.
-While many people belly up for a tipple or a killer cocktail, plenty drop by to enjoy the contemporary cuisine.
-The menu features rather adventurous items, like crispy pig ears and pork belly rillette starters (former executive chef Cody Storts has left the restaurant).
-Entrées display some Southern influence --- think duck served with homemade dumplings or fried chicken accompanied by a Dijon honey-tarragon potato salad.
-Game items like the tender venison osso buco are also well executed.
-Desserts are highlighted by the share-worthy dark chocolate pot de crème.
-Burgers and sandwiches such as the Korean-fused Cuban sandwich featuring smoked duck and kimchi dominate the lunch menu, and weekend crowds stop by to partake of the solid brunch dishes.
+What sets it apart, though, is the massive, wall-length display of spirits behind the bar, which includes 125 types of whiskeys, bourbons and other brown liquors.
+While many people belly up for a tipple or killer cocktail, others drop in to enjoy the contemporary gastropub cuisine overseen by executive chef Katsutaro Yoshimoto.
+The menu mixes the familiar with the intriguing; basic starters like buffalo chicken wings share space with bites like braised American Wagyu bone marrow and soy maple crispy pig ear.
+Mains feature substantial New American fare like double-cut smoked, spiced tomahawk pork chop and crispy skin salmon with pommes purée and wilted arugula.
+A dessert highlight is the share-worthy dark chocolate pot de crème.
+Burgers and sandwiches such as the Korean-fused Cuban sandwich featuring smoked duck and kimchi dominate the lunch menu, while weekend crowds can partake of one of many solid brunch dishes.